The-Balance-FFXIV/balance-static/content/jobs/melee/monk/advanced-guide.md

 ### Dragon Kick Spam

 Dragon Kick spamming is a way to pull tiny potency gains out of our core rotation at the end of a phase/fight.
 Assuming that a fight is coming to an end, you aren’t in a burst window, and all of your PB charges are off cooldown, you may be used to timing an SSS as your final GCD and think no more of it than that.
-However, we can take advantage of the fact that an uncomboed Dragon Kick is higher upfront potency than any of our other 6 core GCDs.
-We have a priority checklist to keep in mind that determines how long you can spam DK for at the end of a phase;
+However, we can take advantage of the fact that an uncomboed Dragon Kick is higher upfront potency than any of our other six core GCDs.
+We have a priority checklist to keep in mind that determines how long you can spam DK for at the end of a phase:

 * Any remaining Leaden Fist procs should be spent on a Bootshine with Form bonus if possible.
 * Disciplined Fist cannot fall off.